 Brushing cats more often over the summer months can help remove lose hair and prevent problems caused by too much heat.

 When the temperature is very high, don't let your dog linger on hot concrete or black sand.
-Being so close the ground, your dog's body can heat up quickly, and sensitive paw pads can burn.
+Being so close to the ground, your dog's body can heat up quickly, and sensitive paw pads can burn.

 Dogs don't have the Weather Channel or a weather app, so they don't know why they are being denied a long walk for the day.
 Allow your dog to step outside and feel for his/herself that it is too hot to go on a long walk.
 Your dog may then understand that they have to shorten their walk, or simply come back inside where it's more comfortable.